Event planning during Covid-19

-On 14 July the government issued events and attractions guidance on managing COVID risks in Step 4, targeted at venue operators in a range of settings including sports grounds.
-Venue operators must read the guidance in full and familiarise themselves with the contents and not rely on this summary.
+On 09 December 2021 the government issued guidance for Elite sports and Events and attractions for managing Covid-19 risks under Plan B. Venue operators must read the guidance in full and familiarise themselves with the contents and not rely on this summary.

-- Complete a health and safety risk assessment that includes risks from COVID-19 and the controls that should be in place.
-The guidance provides a template or you to use.
+- Complete a health and safety risk assessment that includes risks from Covid-19 and the controls that should be in place.
+The guidance provides a template for you to use.

 The guidance outlines potential mitigations, including cleaning, hygiene, ventilation (possibly using CO2 monitors) and crowd management (high level narrative on stewarding, zoning and crowd movement strategies).

 Consistent with wider government messaging, the guidance recommends use of face coverings by workers and consumers in enclosed spaces.

 The guidance specifies the use of the NHS Covid-19 Pass for large events.

 These actions are supported by the Directors of Public Health across Blackpool Council, Blackburn with Darwen Council and Lancashire County Council areas.

 Implications for venues